 The School on the Move Prize is presented each fall at a breakfast event that draws close to 300 guests and is an inspiring reminder of the hard work and innovation that can improve schools.
 The Prize is awarded in front of an audience of Boston’s leaders in education, the nonprofit sector, philanthropy, and business.

 See the 2018 School on the Move Program Book for more information on the Ceremony and the Prize.

 Prize Criteria & Finalists

-Each spring, EdVestors invites a select group of Boston public schools to apply for the School on the Move Prize based on a rigorous quantitative screen of student achievement using historical and current MCAS and PARCC data.
-The criteria identify schools with improvement that is 50% greater than the average district improvement rate in one or both core subjects (English Language Arts and Math), as compared to schools serving similar grades, with additional criteria related to school performance, student demographics, and graduation rates for high schools.
+Each spring, EdVestors invites a select group of Boston public schools to apply for the School on the Move Prize based on a rigorous quantitative screen of student achievement using historical and current state standardized assessment data.
+The criteria identify schools with improvement that is substantially higher than their peers’ in one or both core subjects (English Language Arts and Math), as compared to BPS schools serving similar grades, with additional criteria related to school performance, student demographics, and graduation rates for high schools.

 Typically, only 5-10% of schools each year meet the eligibility criteria and receive invitations to apply for the Prize.
 Invited schools are asked to prepare a written Prize application that details how they achieved dramatic improvement and outlines the strategies and best practices they employed.
 EdVestors’ Prize Selection Panel reviews applications and conducts site visits before announcing the winner at our annual Prize Ceremony.

 School on the Move Prize applications are accepted from Boston Public Schools by invitation only.